cnp3/ebook/protocols/ipv6.rst

 The third type of datalink layers are used in Non-Broadcast Multi-Access (NBMA) networks.
 These networks are used to interconnect devices like a LAN.
 All devices attached to an NBMA network are identified by a unique datalink layer address.
 However, and this is the main difference between an NBMA network and a traditional LAN, the NBMA service only supports unicast.
 The datalink layer service provided by an NBMA network supports neither broadcast nor multicast.

-Unfortunately no datalink layer is able to send frames of unlimited side.
+Unfortunately no datalink layer is able to send frames of unlimited size.
 Each datalink layer is characterized by a maximum frame size.
 There are more than a dozen different datalink layers and unfortunately most of them use a different maximum frame size.
 The network layer must cope with the heterogeneity of the datalink layer.

 IP version 6